-Helios was born from the union of the celestial Titan Hyperion and Theia, the Titaness of Sight (or Euryphaessa).
-Helios' sisters were Selene, the goddess of the moon, and Eos, the radiant, rosy-fingered goddess of the dawn.
-Helios was first married to his sister, Selene, but overall he had many wives, among them the Oceanid Perse; from their union, Helios became the father of king Aetes, Circe and Pasiphae, the wife of Minos.
+Helios was born from the union of the celestial Titan Hyperion and Theia, the Titaness of sight (or Euryphaessa).
+Helios' sisters were Selene, the goddess of the moon, and Eos, the radiant, rose-fingered goddess of the dawn.
+Helios was first married to his sister Selene, but altogether he had many wives, including Oceanid Perse; from their union Helios became the father of King Aetes, Circe, and Pasiphae, the wife of Minos.

-Helios was a glowing god with bright curls of hair.
-He had piercing eyes gazing from his golden helmet and wore fine-spun garment.
-The ancient Greeks interpreted Helios as a gigantic eye with a halo, observing everything his light could touch.
+The ancient Greeks interpreted Helios as a gigantic eye with a halo, watching everything his light could touch.

-Another wife of Helios was the Nymph Rhode (meaning "rose" in the Greek language).
-Rhodes gave her name to the famous Greek island of Rhodes and Helios was the island's patron deity.
+Another consort of Helios was Nymph Rhode (which means "rose" in Greek).
+Rhodes gave her name to the famous Greek island of Rhodes and Helios was the patron deity of the island.

-One of the island's main attractions, the Colossus of Rhodes, was built in Helios' honor and was one of the seven wonders of the Ancient World.
-The Colossus of Rhodes was a bronze, triumphal statue, about 32 meters high, that was constructed by the famous Chares of Lindos.
+The Rhodians greatly revered Helios and held annual festivals in his honor.
+One of the island's main attractions, the Colossus of Rhodes, was built in Helios' honor and was one of the Seven Wonders of the Ancient World.
+The Colossus of Rhodes was a bronze, triumphal statue, about 32 meters high, built by the famous Chares of Lindos.